AxinitM/Product-Preview-Card-Component/README.md

-# Product Preview Card Component / Frontend Mentor Projects
+# Product Preview Card Component / Frontend Mentor

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 The project helps improve front-end coding skills by building responsive and interactive components.